CONTACT US

 Boniface Nsengiyumva

-Boniface Nsengiyumva is a biostatistician from Rwanda, driven by a profound interest in clinical research methodology and data analysis.
-His primary goal is to enhance HIV and related malignancy research, with a focus on psychological implications in Rwanda, by providing accurate and timely statistical insights, training, and mentorship.
-He collaborates closely with healthcare professionals to implement evidence-based strategies that improve knowledge and policies.
-His academic journey includes a Master of Science in Statistics with a specialization in Biostatistics from Hasselt University in Belgium.
-He has also participated in various certificate programs, honing his skills in applied statistics, scientific manuscript writing, secondary data analysis, and dissemination research for None-Communicable Diseases.
+Boniface Nsengiyumva is a Biostatistician from Rwanda, driven by a profound interest in biomedical research methodology and advanced data analysis.
+His primary goal is to enhance HIV and related malignancy research, with a focus on psychological implications in Rwanda and central Africa, by providing accurate and timely statistical insights, training, and mentorship.
+His academic journey includes a Master of Science in Statistics with a specialization in Biostatistics from Hasselt University in Belgium and currently a PhD student at the University of Rwanda.
+He has also participated in various certificate programs, honing his skills in human subject research, scientific manuscript writing, advanced secondary data analysis, and implementation research for None-Communicable Diseases.
+He has contributed to numerous research projects, providing expertise in study preparations, data analysis, and project evaluation.
+He is proficient in statistical software such as R, STATA, SAS and SPSS, and an adept at generating insightful reports

 Complete List of Published Works